 Meet Sarah Porter, described by her employers as an ideal candidate with a great knowledge of the food industry.
 Sarah is at the early stages of her butchery career, she's an up and coming butchery apprentice who’d recently seen success at the IoM Awards.

 Sarah’s route to a butchery apprenticeship

 Sarah was born in England but lived for a time surrounded by animals on a family smallholding in New York.
 They grew vegetables and processed their own livestock for food.
 Being within this environment Sarah started to develop a love for the industry.
 For many years food and cooking were just a hobby.
 As time passed, Sarah enjoyed a successful career in corporate communications.
 After a demanding 25 years in this field, Sarah decided it was time to change and follow her dream of becoming a butcher.

 Sarah searched online to find ways to get into the industry.
 She had realized that a butchery apprenticeship would be ideal as it involved gaining formal butchery qualifications and butchery work experience.
 For Sarah, food quality played a large part in which butchers she wanted to work with.
 Somewhere local, that shared her love of quality meat was Stansted Farm Shop.
-In October 2021, Sarah began her apprenticeship – and is working towards the following qualifications as part of it,
+In October 2021, Sarah began her apprenticeship and training with Plumpton College – and is working towards the following qualifications as part of it,

 · Level 2 Award in Food Safety for Manufacturing (Meat & Poultry)